 Drive Time: Approximately 40 miles past Santa Barbara, the road trip to Solvang takes around 2.5-3 hours.

 Why We Love it: Known as the Danish Capital of America, Solvang oozes charm from every hygge-filled pore.
-From delightful windmills and to-die-for pastry shops to adorable playgrounds and the Hans Christian Andersen Museum, boredom is not an option.
+From delightful windmills and to-die-for pastry shops to adorable playgrounds and the Hans Christian Andersen Museum (now open with restrictions), boredom is not an option.
 The whole family can pedal around on four-wheel Surrey bikes (rental places have special cleaning protocols in place) or hop aboard a horse-drawn trolley for a tour and some history of this special little town.
-Be sure to stop by Ostrichland USA for quality time with our feathered friends, take a peek at Hanson’s Clock Shop for cuckoo clocks galore, sample one of Solvang's famous aebelskivers (yum!), and check out the family-friendly Dana V. Wines Tasting Room for a little vino – yep, we’ve got your back, parents.
+Be sure to stop by Ostrichland USA for quality outdoor time with some feathered friends, take a peek at Hanson’s Clock Shop for cuckoo clocks galore, sample one of Solvang's famous aebelskivers (yum!), and check out the family-friendly outdoor patio at Dana V. Wines Tasting Room for a little vino – yep, we’ve got your back, parents.

 Where: to Stay: The majority of Solvang’s hotels and inns are open to the public and have instituted strict cleaning and safety protocols, but please double check availability ahead of time.
 For a true Danish experience, we highly recommend checking out The Landsby.
 The atmosphere is beyond welcoming and the outdoor fire pits are perfectly cozy (and socially distanced) for gathering with your family on crisp fall nights.
 Plus, its central location makes it easy to walk to just about anywhere.
 The Atterdag Inn is another great option at almost half the cost of The Landsby.
-Though not quite as charming, it’s perfectly comfy and comes complete with a free continental breakfast at a nearby bakery.
+Though not quite as charming, it’s perfectly comfy and comes complete with a free continental breakfast at a local Danish bakery.

-Drive & Ferry Time: First you’ll need to make the drive from LA to the Long Beach Downtown Landing where you’ll board a ferry to Catalina Island.
+Drive & Ferry Time: First, you’ll need to make the drive from LA to the Long Beach Downtown Landing where you’ll board a ferry to Catalina Island.
 Drive time usually comes in around 30 minutes and the ferry from Long Beach to Avalon takes about an hour.
 You may also catch the ferry from San Pedro if you prefer, but they only run a couple a day from that location.
 The ferry company, Catalina Express, has put robust safety and cleaning protocols in place to help its passengers stay well during their voyage.

 Why We Love it: Smaller crowds, a slower pace and lower hotel rates make fall the perfect time to visit Catalina Island.
 For the health of its visitors, the island has also made a new KeepWell CommitmentÔ with enhanced cleaning, hygiene and safety protocols across all businesses.
 Lobbies and public spaces have been thoughtfully rearranged to dissuade crowding and help people social distance.
-If you feel like taking a dip, Catalina’s stunning ocean waters are still warm enough this time of year for a swim or snorkeling session and you might even spot divers on the hunt during lobster season that kicks off in October.
+If you feel like taking a dip, Catalina’s stunning ocean waters are still warm this time of year for swimming or snorkeling, and you might even spot divers on the hunt during lobster season that kicks off in October.
 Other kid-friendly highlights include eco tours to see the famed bison who roam the island, a zipline 500 feet above Descanso Canyon, glass-bottom boat tours that explore the marine life surrounding the island, submarine tours and a stop at the award-winning Catalina Island Miniature Golf Course for some friendly putting competition.
 The best part is you don’t need a car – pretty much everything is within walking distance or can be reached by taxi, trolley, golf cart or bike rental.
 Due to social distancing guidelines, most activities and tours require advanced reservations, so be sure to contact the business you’re using ahead of time.

 Where to Stay: We’re big fans of the beachside Pavilion Hotel since it’s one of the rare places on the island where you can snag a room with two queen beds.
-It also has a gorgeous pool, children’s playground and fire pit area, features a complimentary European breakfast, and littles under 12 stay free if they use existing bedding.
+It also has a delightful fire pit area and is conveniently located just fourteen steps from the sand.

 Drive Time: Julian is located about 116 miles southeast of LA, which translates to a 2.5 hour drive with the kiddos – but that’s what the license plate game is for, right?

 Why We Love it: A visit to the quaint mining town of Julian really makes it feel like autumn.
-Known for its outstanding homemade apple pies, apple picking and picturesque old-fashioned feel, families are instantly transported to a simpler time.
-Now, you can’t possibly miss out on a slice of the incredible apple pie Julian is so well known for and lucky for you, there are numerous bakeries and restaurants in town to choose from – although the caramel Dutch apple pie at Julian’s Pie Company is a definite fave.
-When it comes to apple picking, you have your pick (cue rimshot) of farms with swell spots like Volcan Valley Apple Farm and Apples and Art Orchards.
-Make sure to call ahead to confirm apples are still available for picking before you visit.
+Known for its apple orchards, outstanding homemade apple pies be sure to grab a slice of the incredible apple pie Julian is so well known for.
+Lucky for you, there are numerous bakeries and restaurants in town to choose from – although the caramel Dutch apple pie at Julian’s Pie Company is a definite fave.
+Sadly, the 2020 apple picking season has officially ended with crops having been picked over already, but never fear, there are plenty of other groovy things to do around town.
 For kiddos who love mining, stop by the Julian Mining Company for some gold panning, gem sluicing and tomahawk throwing fun.
 Or stop by the Oasis Camel Dairy for a private tour where your families can feed camels and mini sheep, as well as take camel rides for an additional fee.
 There are also plenty of gorgeous parks to lay down a picnic blanket and enjoy lunch with your brood.

-Where to Stay: Founded in 1897, The Julian Hotel is the oldest operating hotel in Southern California and makes you feel as though you’ve hopped in a time machine back to the olden days.
-With no TVs (gasp!), antique furniture and complimentary afternoon tea and breakfast, your family will feel unplugged and reconnected in no time.
+Where to Stay: Founded in 1897, The Julian Gold Rush Hotel is the oldest continuously operating hotel in Southern California and makes you feel as though you’ve hopped in a time machine back to the olden days.
+With no TVs (gasp!), antique furniture and complimentary two-course breakfast in their outdoor courtyard, your family will feel unplugged and reconnected in no time.
 If you’d like something a little more to yourselves, there are many cabins and cottages for rent in the area as well.

-Drive Time: Idyllwild is 108 miles from Los Angeles with a little over 2 hours of quality car time with your precious little ones.
+Drive Time: Idyllwild is 108 miles from Los Angeles with a little over 2 hours of quality car time with your precious little angels.

 Why We Love it: Idyllwild is an adorably artsy town nestled in the San Jacinto Mountains.
 Filled with pine trees, fresh air, art galleries and stunning wildlife, there’s plenty of fun to be had.
-From painting pottery at Earth ‘N’ Fire and frolicking at the Idyllwild Community Playground to exploring the kid-friendly hiking trails at Mount San Jacinto State Park, Taquitz Peak and Devil’s Slide Trail, you’ll work up quite an appetite for dinner.
+From fishing at Lake Fulmore to exploring the kid-friendly hiking trails at Mount San Jacinto State Park, Taquitz Peak and Devil’s Slide Trail, you’ll work up quite an appetite for dinner.
 And speaking of dinner, Idyllwild is filled with lots of lovely little restaurants that are featuring socially distanced patio seating or are offering take out.
 Two of our favorites are the Mile High Café and La Casita.

-Where to Stay: The Quiet Creek in is a tranquil respite featuring quaint cabins that can fit the entire family.
+Where to Stay: The Quiet Creek Inn is a tranquil respite featuring quaint individual cabins that can fit the entire family.
 Located along the river and within walking distance to eateries and great shopping, it’s one of our favorite places to stay when visiting Idyllwild.
 All cabins feature fireplaces, private decks and kitchenettes.
 The inn has also established enhanced cleaning and safety protocols during this time to make guests feel right at home during their stay.

-Insider Tip: Idyllwild’s mayor is Golden Retriever named Max II.
+Tip: Idyllwild’s mayor is Golden Retriever named Max II.
 You read that right.
-Seven years ago, the town held a fundraiser that allowed people to run their pets as candidates for mayor.
+Years ago, the town held a fundraiser that allowed people to run their pets as candidates for mayor.
 Charging $1 per vote, all proceeds went to the non-profit organization, Idyllwild Animal Rescue Friends (ARF).
 Max won and when he later passed away and Max II took over in his place.
-Max II is in town daily visiting with his constituents, but visitors can also call and arrange a personalized meet-up if they so desire.
+Max II is in town daily visiting with his constituents, but visitors can usually call and arrange a personalized meet-up if they so desire.